tsafs/shattered-pixel-dungeon/README.md

 ## Modifications in this fork

-- Adds a new game mode "Softcore".
+- Adds a new game mode `Softcore`.
 This is the new default.
-The "Softcore" game mode allows to restart at the last save point upon death. `Ankh` can still be found and used, but has no effect in this game mode.
+The softcore game mode allows to restart at the last save point upon death. `Ankh` can still be found and used, but has no effect in this game mode.

 ### TODO